-This insurance for start-up businesses helps protect any commercial property you own.
-That includes the building itself, as well as all the valuable assets and equipment it houses.
+This insurance for start-up businesses helps protect commercial property you own.
+That includes the valuable assets and equipment your business owns.

 This insurance kicks in if the covered properties get stolen, vandalized, or burned in a fire.
 Most policies also help protect small business owners against damages caused by natural disasters.

 Keep in mind that in 2018 alone, the US saw a shocking 7.2 million property crimes.
 During the same year, over 1.31 million fires also occurred in the country.
 Many of these were structural fires that burned down commercial buildings.

 This might make you realize how vital business property insurance is.
 Getting hit by any of these perils may leave your business with nothing at all.

 Cybercriminals and hackers don't discriminate.
 In fact, a 2019 study found that 43% of data breach victims were small businesses.

 Unfortunately, it's not just you -- the business owner -- and your business that could be the victims.
 These criminals can also steal your customers' personal and financial information.
 You may face serious liabilities and backlash if this happens.